NativeScript/rfcs/active-rfcs/0000-webpack-rewrite.md

 It's only scanning packages that are defined in `package.json` since `node_modules` could potentially have thousands of dependencies that we would otherwise be scanning for each build.

 This has a drawback for packages that rely on transitive dependencies that provide a `nativescript.webpack.js` as those would not be discovered.
-The suggested workaround is for packages that rely on transitive packages, ti inclue a `nativescript.webpack.js` of their own, and explicitly `require` the transitive configs:
+The suggested workaround is for packages that rely on transitive packages, to inclue a `nativescript.webpack.js` of their own, and explicitly `require` the transitive configs:
 ```js
 // package-a/nativescript.webpack.js
 const packageB = require('package-b/nativescript.webpack.js')